inspr/core-legacy/doc/workspace_init.md

 Notice that before the `main` function a new structure called `Message` is declared, which contains a field called "Channel" that is a string, and another field called "Message" aswell.
 **In Inspr, the user is encouraged to define which type of message he expects to read from a Channel, so that unexpected messages of different types don't cause unexpected errors.**
-So everytime one implements an application that reads messages, a structure such as the following should be created and passed as an argument for `ReadMessage` method:
+So everytime one implements an application that reads messages, a structure such as the following should be created and passed as an argument for the `ReadMessage` method:
 ```Go
 type YOUR_STRUCTURE_NAME struct {
 	Message struct {